Velocity Patcher (Jetpatcher) - how we're tackling potholes

 Road to recovery

-Our Highways team will be using the Velocity Patcher over the summer to tackle potholes across the area.
+Our Highways team have been using the Velocity Patcher (also known as the Jetpatcher) to tackle potholes across the area.

-We understand that potholes cause a lot of concern to our residents so are using the Velocity Patcher over the next three months to tackle a significant number of potholes.
+We understand that potholes cause a lot of concern to our residents so have used the Velocity Patcher to tackle a significant number of potholes.

 The Velocity Patcher briefly came to the area in May and fixed over 1,200 potholes in the 17 days it was used.

-Keep an eye out for the Velocity Patcher and remember you can report potholes online.
+Keep an eye out for the Velocity Patcher and remember you can report potholes online (link opens in new window).

 Out and about

 We will be taking the Velocity Patcher to as many towns and villages in Central Bedfordshire as possible.
 We will be starting in Dunstable before working our way around the rest of Central Beds.
-Keep an eye on our Twitter feed @CBC_Highways to see where the Velocity Patcher will be visiting.
+Keep an eye on our Twitter feed, @CBC_Highways (link opens in new window), to see where the Velocity Patcher will be visiting.

 Can you send it to my road?